bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 **Notes**:

 -   The command line parameters are:
-    -   `-derep\_fulllength`: dereplicates reads using full-length matching.
+    -   `-derep\_fulllength`: dereplicates reads based on a match across the full-length of the sequences.
-    -   `-fastaout`: the output file is a FASTA format file.
+    -   `-fastaout`: output file in FASTA format.
-    -   `-sizeout: the size annotations is added to the unique sequence labels.
+    -   `-sizeout`: annotates the number of replicated reads associated with the specified sequence.
-    -   `-uc`: also generate a USEARCH cluster (UC) format output.
+    -   `-uc`: Generates an additional USEARCH cluster (UC) format file.

-***Question: Can you find how many reads are redundant?***
+***Question: Can you find how many unique reads there are?***

+While the number of replicated reads in this small dataset is relatively low, with larger datasets, this step can

 Checking read quality with FastQC: